dotnet/docs/docs/architecture/dapr-for-net-developers/getting-started.md

 In the first example, you created a simple .NET console application that ran side-by-side with a Dapr sidecar.
 Modern distributed applications, however, often consist of many moving parts.
 They can simultaneously run independent microservices.
 These modern applications are typically containerized and require container orchestration tools such as Docker Compose or Kubernetes.

 In the next example, you'll create a multi-container application.
 You'll also use the [Dapr service invocation](service-invocation.md) building block to communicate between services.
-The solution will consist of a front-end web application that retrieves weather forecasts from a back-end web API.
-The front-end and back-end will each run in a Docker container.
+The solution will consist of a  web application that retrieves weather forecasts from a  web API.
+The  and  will each run in a Docker container.
 You'll use Docker Compose to run the container locally and enable debugging capabilities.

 Make sure you've configured your local environment for Dapr and installed the [.NET Core 3 Development Tools](https://dotnet.microsoft.com/download/dotnet-core/3.1) (instructions are available at the beginning of this chapter).